Woodside Credit Logo

 Ford Falcon (1960-1970)

 The Ford Falcon was introduced in 1960 as a compact car.
 It was produced in a variety of body styles, including sedans, coupes, and station wagons.
-The Falcon was known for its stylish design and fuel-efficient engines.
+The Falcon was known for its stylish design and fuel-efficient engines, and it’s chassis was used as the foundation for the 1964 1/2 original series of the Ford Mustang.
 It was a popular choice for families, and it remains a popular classic car today.

 Ford GT40 (1964-1969)

 The Ford GT40 was introduced in 1964 as a response to Ferrari’s dominance in sports car racing.
 It was a two-seater sports car with a sleek design and a powerful V8 engine.
-The GT40 was a dominant force in racing, winning the 24 Hours of Le Mans four years in a row from 1966 to 1969.
+The GT40 was a dominant force in racing, winning the 24 Hours of Le Mans four years in a row from 1966 to 1969, beating Ferrari.

 The Ford Mustang is perhaps the most iconic car in American automotive history.
 It was introduced in 1964 and quickly became a sensation.
 The Mustang was designed to appeal to the baby boomer generation and was a huge success.
 It was available in various body styles, including coupes, convertibles, and fastbacks.
 In addition, the Mustang was a popular choice for racing enthusiasts, and it remains a classic car today.